 I have dedicated much of my career as an employee rights attorney to representing employees who have been unlawfully terminated.
-I have successfully represented several hundred wrongfully terminated employees.
-If you believe that you have been wrongfully terminated, my law firm may be able to provide you the representation which you need.
+I have successfully represented over a thousand wrongfully terminated employees.
+If you believe that you have been wrongfully terminated, my law firm may be able to provide you with the representation which you need.
 Contact me to discuss whether your rights against an unlawful termination may have been violated.

 When Is A Termination Wrongful?

 Wrongful termination is an umbrella term covering many kinds of improper conduct by an employer that leads to the loss of a job.
 Some situations and reasons for termination of employment may seem unfair, but that does not necessarily mean they are illegal or a viable cause for a lawsuit.
 However, many reasons that an employer may have to terminate an employee are unlawful.

 A termination might be unlawful if the employer has an unlawful motive for terminating an employee, including such motives as the following: